 gotomeeting.com and others.

 These products basically close the door on the problems of telecommuting.
 It offers the ability to share your computer screen with many people.
 It allows any attendee to take control of the screen or become the presenter.
 With these programs you can work with multiple associates, fellow workers, supervisors, etc to make sure the work is being done in a timely manner.

 GoTomeeting.com is the standard for Professional webinars but is a bit costly.
-We are now using Meetingburner.com that offers all of the functionality of GoToMeeting but at half the price.
+We were using Meetingburner.com but they discontinued the product.
+We are looking for a new cost effective solutions that offers all of the functionality of GoToMeeting but at more reasonable price.
 These are great programs that allow you to do professional webinars by registering and tracking attendees with a variety of options.